unicornultrafoundation/subnet-node/docs/vpn.md

 3. **TUNService**: Manages the TUN interface for capturing and injecting network packets.
 4. **ClientService**: Handles outgoing VPN traffic from the local node.
 5. **ServerService**: Processes incoming VPN traffic from remote peers.
-6. **Dispatcher**: Routes packets to the appropriate worker based on destination.
+6. **Dispatcher**: Routes packets to the appropriate stream based on destination and connection key.
-7. **StreamService**: Manages libp2p streams for communication between peers.
+7. **StreamPool**: Manages pools of libp2p streams for efficient communication between peers.
 8. **CircuitBreakerManager**: Provides fault tolerance through circuit breaker pattern.
 9. **RetryManager**: Handles retries for failed operations with exponential backoff.
-10. **MetricsService**: Collects and reports performance metrics.

 ### Data Flow

 1. **Outgoing Traffic**:
    - Packets are captured by the TUN interface
    - ClientService processes the packets
-   - Dispatcher routes packets to the appropriate peer
+   - Dispatcher routes packets to the appropriate stream based on connection key
-   - StreamService establishes and manages connections to peers
+   - StreamPool establishes and manages connections to peers
    - Packets are sent over encrypted libp2p streams

 2. **Incoming Traffic**: